 MacArthur further stated he’s hard at work on a commentary and 48-part cassette tape series exegeting the inspired work.

-At publishing time, churches around the globe had affirmed Young’s apostolic authority to deliver new scriptural revelation, and had preemptively declared her upcoming devotional Jesus Always to be the sixty-eighth book of the Protestant Bible.
+At publishing time, churches around the globe had affirmed Young’s apostolic authority to deliver new scriptural revelation, and had preemptively declared her devotional Jesus Always to be the sixty-eighth book of the Protestant Bible.